mattermost/docs/source/configure/configuration-settings.rst

 Bulk Indexing
 ^^^^^^^^^^^^^

 This button starts a bulk index of all existing posts in the database.
-If the indexing process is canceled the index and search results will be incomplete.
+If the indexing process is cancelled the index and search results will be incomplete.

 Purge Indexes
 ^^^^^^^^^^^^^